galaxyproject/galaxy-hub/content/blog/2022-06-22-outreachy-intro/index.md

 The Outreachy internship program offers 3-month-long paid internships to members of underrepresented communities in free and open source projects.

-And this is why we care: we believe we need to increase the diversity of contributors to Galaxy and that we need to be proactive to make it happen.
+And this is why we care: we believe we need to increase the diversity of contributors to Galaxy and be proactive to make it happen.

 ## 3 interns and 3 projects